Brian Saady's Books

-Brian Saady’s three-part book series, Rackets, presents the case for the legalization of drugs and gambling, along with the decriminalization of prostitution.
-Rackets exposes the underlying corruption, hypocrisy, and abuses of power associated with the prohibition of these three vices.
-The cure is worse than the disease.
-Simply put, the direct and indirect consequences from criminalizing drugs, gambling, and prostitution have been disastrous.
+Summary - Brian Saady’s three-part book series, Rackets, presents the case for the legalization of drugs and gambling, along with the decriminalization of prostitution.
+Rackets exposes the counterproductive results, underlying corruption, hypocrisy, and abuses of power associated with the prohibition of these three vices.